e-picas/bash-library/MANPAGE.md

 You can group short options like `-xc`, set an option argument like `-d(=)value` or `--long=value` and use `--` to explicitly specify the end of the script options.

+In some cases, you can use an automatic long option named as a program like `--less` for the 'less' program.
+If this program is installed in the system, it will be used for certain option rendering.
+A long "usage" output can be loaded via `less` for instance running:

+    piwi-bash-library-script -h --less

 ## ENVIRONMENT